MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 		* Store (in a static field) the back buffer address (`LLUI_DISPLAY_getBufferAddress(&gc->image)`).
 		* Store (in a static field) the flush identifier.
-		* Unlock (immediately or wait the LCD tearing signal interrupt) the *swap task* (hardware of software) that will swap the back buffer and the LCD frame buffer.
+		* Unlock (immediately or wait the LCD tearing signal interrupt) the *swap task* (hardware of software) that will swap the back buffer and the front buffer.
 		* Remove the static fields ``ymin`` and ``ymax`` (now useless).
 		* Remove the returned value (the back buffer address).